gururajbhupal/ECE3400-Team15/Milestone3/index.md

 # Milestone 3 Report

 ## Introduction
 For this milestone we modified our robots traversal algorithm.
-Now instead of exploring a maze via right hand wall following we explore it via a modified depth first search while updating the GUI.
+Now, instead of exploring a maze via right hand wall following we explore it via a modified depth first search while updating the GUI.
 Our algorithm is very similar to a depth first search, but instead of directly backtracking once we have no more unexplored nodes around us we plan a path to the nearest unexplored node (via nodes we have already visited) and then traverse that path.
 Often times this leads to directly backtracking, but there are a lot of scenarios where it actually makes maze exploration a lot faster!
 Implementing Our Modified DFS